-All financial assets are classified as loans and receivables and all financial liabilities are classified as other liabilities with the exception of derivatives which are classified as financial liabilities at fair value through profit or loss.
-Loans, receivables and other liabilities are recognized initially at fair value plus any directly attributable transaction costs.
+All financial assets and all financial liabilities with the exception of derivatives are recognized initially at fair value plus any directly attributable transaction costs.
+Derivatives are classified as financial liabilities at fair value through profit or loss.
 Subsequently, they are measured at amortized cost using the effective interest method less any impairment for the financial assets as described in note 3(e).